 Google Fi vs. T-Mobile: What's up with coverage?

-T-Mobile's coverage has grown a ton in recent years with a huge focus on 5G.
+T-Mobile's coverage has grown a ton in recent years, with a huge focus on 5G.
 Its LTE network has also had some nice coverage upgrades, such as band 71 support and general upgrades to the underlying connection.
 If you haven't checked your T-Mobile coverage (opens in new tab), you might find it has improved.
-But Google Fi's coverage should also be impressive since your phone will automatically switch between T-Mobile, Sprint, and U.S. Cellular towers for the best coverage possible, and Google Fi also relies on Wi-Fi whenever possible via its "Wi-Fi assistant."
+But Google Fi's coverage (opens in new tab) should also be impressive since your phone will automatically switch between T-Mobile and U.S. Cellular towers, as well as some Wi-Fi coverage in dense areas.

 The second tier of phones is Compatible with Fi.
 This includes all unlocked phones that work with the T-Mobile network and includes 5G support on the T-Mobile network.
 However, compatible with Fi phones won't be able to take advantage of Fi's network switching.
 Still, nearly any unlocked 5G phone will work with T-Mobile's network, so most people will have more than enough coverage with solid speeds.